Fx-Professional-Services/HorizonDocs/Horizon User Guide/03 Customers/Create and Manage Customer and Payment Records.md

 1. In the left pane, select the customer whose records you want to merge.
 2. Click **Scripts** in the navigation bar, then select **Merge Customer**.
 3. From the list, choose the customer to merge with.
 The records of both customers will be combined.

+Following these steps will successfully merge the customer records and prevent duplicate transactions.